Daxiongmao87/legend-lore-foundry/README.md

       "messages": [
         {
           "role": "system",
           "content": "You are a narrative generator for role-playing game journals.
 The content must be diegetic.
 Avoid anachronistic references.
 Your output must be a valid JSON object.
-The following JSON contains your output instructions.
-Consider everything wrapped in square brackets '[]' as instructions for you to follow.
-Response format: '{{ContentTemplate}}'", },
+The following JSON contains your output instructions and the format to which your output needs to be.
+Consider everything wrapped in square brackets '[]' as instructions for you to strictly abide by.
+Your response must strictly adhere to the following JSON schema: {{ContentSchemaEscaped}}"
+        },
         {
           "role": "user",